Skip to content

 • Email verification gates borrowing; role-based access controls limit what staff can do.

-BeeShelf uses local browser storage to keep you signed in and remember essential preferences.
-It does not use third-party advertising or cross-site tracking cookies.
+The BeeShelf application (your library at your-library.beeshelf.com) uses only first-party local browser storage to keep you signed in and remember essential preferences.
+It does not load third-party analytics, advertising, or cross-site tracking, and no reader or staff activity is sent to any advertising network.

 10. Changes to this policy